stephbuon/digital-history/README.md

 `cd <path/to/folder>`

-Next, clone the repository to your local folder.
-The remote URL of any GitHub repository can be copied by clicking the green "Clone or download" button in the top right corner.
+Clone the repository to your local folder using the remote URL.
+The remote URL of any GitHub repository can be found by clicking the green "Clone or download" button in the top right corner.

 `git clone <remote URL>`